shonubijerry/isale-pot-vscode-theme/README.md

 I grew tired of dark theme and decided to create one customised to my taste.
 If you're my kind of weirdo, this might interest you.

-I don't plan on publishing it yet, as I will not transfer my hell to others.
-But if you decided to join me here's how to get there
+To not transfer my hell to others.
+I have decided show you how to get out of your own.

 ![alt Isale Pot Preview](https://github.com/shonubijerry/true-dark-vscode-theme/blob/main/true-dark-preview.png?raw=true)